-After being diagnosed with rheumatoid arthritis in 2013, the ability to skate became very difficult so picking up a camera was the way I kept myself in the game and contributing to the NorCal scene.
-For 6 years I’ve battled mentally to still want to be skater and contribute in that form, but since earlier this year I have embraced and accepted my role as a photographer for all my friends and the NorCal blade scene.
+After being diagnosed with rheumatoid arthritis in 2013, skating became very difficult so picking up a camera was the way I kept myself in the game and contributing to the NorCal scene.
+For 6 years, I’ve battled mentally to want to be a skater and contribute in that form, but since earlier this year, I have embraced and accepted my role as a photographer for all my friends and the NorCal blade scene.

 What’s your favorite project you’ve worked on?

-Last Summer I shot with some of the Rollerblade guys for ‘In Motion San Francisco’ (Sean Keane, Cameron Talbott, Nicholas Swan & Mike Torres), but currently I have been falling in love with the project I’m working on with Taylor Kobryn and his next skate video coming out of NorCal called ‘Hit It Whet Again’.
-The skaters have been pushing the limits of street skating out here in San Francisco and they are definitely leaving a mark on what real street skating looks like when your terrain is full of hills.
-I’m working on a photo book to compliment the video which is due to release later this year for Blade Cup in Santa Ana, California, USA
+Last Summer, I shot with some of the Rollerblade guys for ‘In Motion San Francisco’ (Sean Keane, Cameron Talbott, Nicholas Swan & Mike Torres).
+Still, I have been falling in love with the project I’m working on with Taylor Kobryn and his next skate video coming out of NorCal called ‘Hit It Whet Again.’
+The skaters have been pushing the limits of street skating out here in San Francisco, and they are definitely leaving a mark on what real street skating looks like when your terrain is full of hills.
+I’m working on a photo book to compliment the video, which is due to release later this year for Blade Cup in Santa Ana, California, USA

 Cameron Talbott (left) – In Motion: SF Crew (right)